kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

       element, respectively.
 Square brackets encompass the units of numerical values.

+.. marker_interpretation_of_units_1_4

 #.
-For the purposes of this specification, the “irreducible units” of a
+For the purposes of this specification, the "irreducible units" of a
-   model SHALL consist of 1) the units defined in a model that are not defined in terms of other units (i.e. the set of :code:`units` elements in the :ref:`CellML model<specA_cellml_model>` which have no :code:`unit` child elements), and 2) built-in irreducible units (those built-in units with ‘-’ in the ‘Unit Reduction...’ column of the
+   model SHALL consist of 1) the units defined in a model that are not defined in terms of other units (i.e. the set of :code:`units` elements in the :ref:`CellML model<specA_cellml_model>` which have no :code:`unit` child elements), and 2) built-in irreducible units (those built-in units with "-" in the "Unit Reduction" column of the
    :ref:`Built-in units<table_built_in_units>`
    table) referenced by variables or other units in the model.

+.. marker_interpretation_of_units_2

 #.
-The “unit reduction” is a conceptual property of :code:`units` elements.
+The "unit reduction" is a conceptual property of :code:`units` elements.
    It consists of a set of tuples where each tuple is composed of a) a unit name and b) a real-valued exponent.
 Tuples SHALL be determined as follows: